cirobr/TinyMachines.jl/README.md

 UNet5 is the classic U-Net architecture, with five encoder/decoder levels.
 UNet4 and UNet2 have, respectively, four and two.
 Number of channels can be modulated to increase/decrease size.

 The standard implementation follows the paper "U-Net: Convolutional Networks for Biomedical Image Segmentation" (arXiv:1505.04597).
-Paper credits: Ronnenberger, Olaf;Fischer, Philipp; Brox, Thomas.
+Paper credits: Ronnenberger, Olaf; Fischer, Philipp; Brox, Thomas.

 ### Mobile-Unet